mydatastory/clinics/README.md

 Anchor tags are embedded in the RMarkdown or Jupyter Notebook documents.
 These should match the section name and are formatted as follows: \<a id="getting_help_on_packages"></a>

-You can then call the anchor like this, specifying the section name after the # character.
-Because we use githack to render GitHub .html pages, you must go to their site to obtain a unique url to the resource.
+This anchor can then be called by specifying the section name after the # character, as follows:

 https://rawcdn.githack.com/mydatastory/r_intro_class/9eb06a608223e7a34721bab4ae627612a496cb28/_episodes_html/seeking_help_toc.html#getting_help_on_packages

+Because we use githack to render GitHub .html pages, you must go to their site to obtain a unique url for the resource with a specific section name appended to the url.

 ----------------------------------------------------------------------------------------
 #### Partners